The Breakfast Club: Exhibitions by Pilvi Takala and Alan Phelan

 - 08 August 2019

-Temple Bar Gallery + Studios is delighted to present Pilvi Takala’s first solo exhibition in Ireland.
+Temple Bar Gallery + Studios presents Pilvi Takala’s first solo exhibition in Ireland.

 Pilvi Takala playfully challenges assumed, unspoken and culturally expected codes of conduct in a variety of communities and social settings.
 Her context-specific videos document the artist performing undercover in character, in a wide-range of everyday scenarios such as office temping, teaching, shopping, and recreation.
 These hyper-normal situations subtly break conventional boundaries of personal space and productivity, revealing surprising and inherently human responses from her unwitting participants.
 Her covert observations of our day-to-day interactions explore the systems in which we are placed (and place ourselves), and prompt us to consider how we engage and relate to those around us.